 This subject incurs a Levy of \$365 for the 2 year course.
 This cost covers the Certificate III in Fitness and First Aid/CPR Qualification.
-Payment Plans are available, but require a \$100 deposit to be made.
-Fees are collected by Loganlea SHS and any refunds will be through the school (see the School's Refund Policy)
+Payment Plans are available, but require a \$100 deposit to be made

 Mandatory Requirements:

 Positive Notice Blue Card